This article is part of The Ascender, the Highrise platform for articles and resources.

 <div id="three">

-With Highrise, you can gain valuable insights and tools that will enable you to develop your strengths, become more comfortable with conflict, and communicate more confidently with colleagues and superiors.
+Through Highrise, individuals can gain valuable insights and tools that will enable them to develop their strengths, become more comfortable with conflict, and communicate more confidently with colleagues and superiors.

-By leveraging the resources provided by Highrise, our members can enhance their professional skills and abilities and position themselves for success in their current and future roles.
+By leveraging the resources provided by Highrise, individuals can enhance their professional skills and abilities and position themselves for success in their current and future roles.

 Thank you!
 Your Downloads is here: